ericrochow/website/content/iosxr_aaa.md

-Title: Post Template
+Title: AAA on IOX-XR
 Date: 2019-09-06 14:34
-Category: Template
+Category: Network
-Tags: template
+Tags: ios-xr, authentication, cli
 Authors: Eric Rochow
-Summary: Just a template for future use
+Summary: A quick primer on how to configure authentication on IOS-XR

 # AAA